bioAI-Oslo/RegDNNs/README.md

 ```
 conda install -c conda-forge ffmpeg
 ```
 Which I used to make animations during my initial exploration of a toy problem in part one.
+I also used ChatGPT to provide most of the code documentation, as well as to help in writing many parts of the code.

 ## Part One: Initial Testing, Learning and Toy-Problem